Skip to Content

 • Raise Awareness of Justice Reinvestment and educate government leaders and public servants to build and strengthen support for community-led solutions and drive collaboration and reform.

-• Grow and strengthen partnerships, networks and alliances to test and deliver the JR NSW policy agenda.
+• Grow and strengthen partnerships, networks and alliances to test and deliver the JRNSW policy agenda.

 A JUSTICE REINVESTMENT FRAMEWORK FOR NSW